-- The cost of material - The purchase of new facilities to build new products - Automation levels The higher the automation level, the longer it takes to complete an R&D project.
+- The cost of material - The purchase of new facilities to build new products - Automation levels (The higher the automation level, the longer it takes to complete an R&D project.)

 All R&D projects begin on January 1.
 If a product does not have a project already under way, you can launch a new project for that product.
-However, if a project begun in a previous year has not finished by December 31 of that year, you will not be able to launch a new project for that product (the decision entry cells in the R&D area of the simulation will be locked).
+However, if a project begun in a previous year has not finished by December 31 of last year, you will not be able to launch a new project for that product (the decision entry cells in the R&D area of the Foundation Spreadsheet will be locked).

-Changing Performance, Size, and MTBF
+4.1.1 Changing Performance, Size and MTBF

-Repositioning moves an existing product from one location on the perceptual map to a new location, generally (but not always) down and to the right.
-Repositioning requires a new Size attribute and/or a new Performance attribute.
-To keep up with segment drift, a product must be made smaller (that is, decrease its Size) and better performing (that is, increase its Performance).
+A repositioning project moves an existing product from one location on the Perceptual Map to a new location, generally (but not always) down and to the right.
+Repositioning requires a new size attribute and/or a new performance attribute.
+To keep up with segment drift, a product must be made smaller (that is, decrease its size) and better performing (that is, increase its performance).